 Opportunities for Participation in Research.
 The physics program offers unique opportunities for College students to become actively involved in the research being conducted by faculty of the department.
 The focus of much of this undergraduate research is structured around the Bachelor's Thesis (PHYS 29100-29200-29300).
 Alternatively, third- or fourth-year students majoring in physics may register for research for academic credit (PHYS 29700).
-There are other, more limited, openings for students at any level to become involved in research through regular part-time employment in a faculty member's lab or research group.
-Students majoring in physics are encouraged to participate in research through one of these arrangements.
+There are other, more limited, openings for students at any level to become involved in research through regular part-time employment in a faculty member's lab or research through one of these arrangements.